Daniil193/ner_training_on_transformers/README.md

-### This is example of NER, based on your own set of named entities.
+# This is example of NER, based on your own dataset.

 ###### Project was run on Ubuntu 20.04 and Python3.8